JordanRL/Fermat/docs/index.md

 ### This Library Can't Be Reliably Used With Math Operators

-Because PHP doesn't allow operator overloading, using the native math operators on Fermat objects directly can very easily result in loss of precision, overflows and underflows, PHP fatal errors (f.e. when the object is in a non-base-10 format), and incorrect calculation (f.e. with complex and imaginary numbers).
+Because PHP doesn't allow operator overloading, using the native math operators on Fermat objects directly can very easily result in loss of scale, overflows and underflows, PHP fatal errors (f.e. when the object is in a non-base-10 format), and incorrect calculation (f.e. with complex and imaginary numbers).

 !!! warning "Non-Base-10 Values With Native Operators"
     Using a value that is in a base larger than base-10 with math operators can result in PHP fatal errors.
 For instance, the value `15` in base `16` will output the string `F`.
 When used with the operator `/` as the value on the right of the operator, this would result in a "Division by Zero" PHP fatal error.